bitfocusas/product-buttons/docs/1_home/home.md

 - **Workflows**: Displays all configured Workflows
 - **Cuelist**: Displays all configured Cuelists

-The middle pane provides:
+On the rightmost pane, you'll find version information and support options:
 - **Version information**
 - **Feedback box**: For sending feedback to Bitfocus.
 Please do not use this option for support requirements.

-On the rightmost pane, you'll find support options:
 - **Slack community**: Chat with developers and users worldwide
 - **Facebook group**: Join the Bitfocus community on Facebook
 - **Email**: Contact support@bitfocus.io directly